Permutation-Invariant Quantum Codes with Transversal Generalized Phase Gates: Finding New Codes

 \end{code}

-As a function of $r$, this family compares with the $[[2^{r+1}-1,1,3,\Q^{(r)}]]$ Reed Muller (RM) family of stabilizer codes.

-It turns out that the RM family is optimal among all stabilizer codes, i.e., they are the smallest length $n$ stabilizer codes that can support $\Q^{(r)}$ transversally \cite{smallestT}.
-For example, the $[[15,1,3]]$ RM code ($r=3$) is the smallest stabilizer code that supports $T$ transversally and the $[[31,1,3]]$ RM code ($r=4$) is the smallest stabilizer code that supports $\sqrt{T}$ transversally.
-In contrast, our code family produces a non-additive $((11,2,3))$ code that supports $T$ transversally and a non-additive $((19,2,3))$ code that supports $\sqrt{T}$ transversally.
-This highlights the power of the Dicke bootstrap and the ``non-additive codes from transversality" paradigm.
+The $[[2^{r+1}-1,1,3]]$ family of stabilizer codes are also $ \Q^{(r)} $-transversal, and moreover are optimal among all stabilizer codes, i.e., they are the smallest length $n$ stabilizer codes that have transversal gate group $\Q^{(r)}$ \cite{smallestT}.
+For example, the $[[15,1,3]]$ code ($r=3$) is the smallest stabilizer code with transversal $T$ and the $[[31,1,3]]$ code ($r=4$) is the smallest stabilizer code with transversal $\sqrt{T}$.
+In contrast, our code family produces a non-additive $((11,2,3))$ code with transversal $T$ and a non-additive $((19,2,3))$ code with transversal $\sqrt{T}$.
+In general, for large $r$, our family cuts the number of physical qubits needed approximately in half.

-For these first two code families we fix the distacne $d = 3$ and look for codes of minimal length $n$ that have the transversal group $\BD_{2b}$.
-We can do the same thing for any fixed distance $d$, but the minimal $ n $ will be correspondingly larger - see the Supplemental Material \cite{supp}.

-Alternatively, we can fix the transversal group and look for a family of codes with respect to $n$ and $d$.
-The most interesting example is $\Q^{(3)} = \BD_{8}$, since this group contains the $\T$ gate.